Identification of Deep Network Generated Images Using Disparities in Color Components: DNG Image Identification

-In practical applications, there are many kinds of generative models, and such models may be trained with different real image sources.
-As a result, DNG images generated by different models which are trained with different datasets may more or less exhibit different characteristics, leading to difficulties in distinguishing them from real images.
-Based on the information that an investigator can access, we divide the detection scenarios into three cases: sample-aware, model-aware, and model-unaware.
-These scenarios and the corresponding detection strategies are discussed as follows.
+In practice, there are many types of generative models, and they can be trained with different real data for producing images with diverse contents.
+As a result, DNG images generated by different models that are trained with different datasets may not exhibit the same characteristic, leading to difficulties in distinguishing them from real images.
+Based on the information that is available in the training phase and the source of testing data, we divide the detection scenarios into three cases, and discuss the corresponding detection strategies as follows.